tilient/scratchnet/README.md

 to build for windows
 --------------------

-on linux using cross-compilation
+to build on linux using cross-compilation,

-needs _mingw_: install _gcc-mingw-w64-x86-64_
+_mingw_ is needed.
+Install _gcc-mingw-w64-x86-64_
+and execute the following commands.

     export CGO_ENABLED=1
     export GOOS=windows